stephenkung/FaceEnhancement/README.md

-# Low Light Face Enhancement
+# Low Light Face Image Enhancement
 For advanced CV project in University of Houston.
 Goals:
 1) reimplement the state-of-art paper "Deep Retinex Decomposition for Low-Light Enhancement".
 2) test it on low light faces.